Dementia: How to Care for Ageing Parents

 For a generation used to independent living, private live-in care is a good option as it allows the person to stay in familiar surroundings, surrounded by treasured objects and mementoes, while receiving 24/7 care.
 A dedicated live-in carer, with elderly care and dementia training, provides companionship, security, reassurance and personal assistance throughout the day and night.

-It isn’t “giving up” to employ a live-in care worker for your much-loved parent.
+It isn’t “giving up” to employ a live-in care worker for your much-loved parent and you might be surprised at how affordable the cost of live-in care in the UK is.
 Some families simply do not thrive on an overturning of the traditional parent/child relationship.
 Or perhaps you just can’t afford to take the necessary amounts of time off work.
 Maybe you live too far away to be of much practical assistance.
 Whatever your reasons, your parent will almost certainly be happier surrounded by their own familiar things in their own home, rather than face the confusion and uncertainty of a residential home.